metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - Threshold public key consistency: Verify that all participants submitted the same threshold public key.
 - Threshold public key correctness: Confirm that the aggregation of all partial public keys matches the submitted threshold public key.

-If any of these checks fails, the orchestrator MUST declare the generation unsuccessful and inform participants.
+If any of these checks fails, the coordinator MUST declare the generation unsuccessful and inform participants.
 It MAY identify the misbehaving party and MAY take or suggest remedial action.

 #### Signature validation

-After collecting all participant signatures, the orchestrator MUST verify:
+After collecting all participant signatures, the coordinator MUST verify:

 - That each individual signature is valid with respect to the corresponding partial public key.
 - That the aggregate of all signatures is valid with respect to the threshold public key.

-If any verification fails, the orchestrator MUST mark the process as unsuccessful and notify participants.
+If any verification fails, the coordinator MUST mark the process as unsuccessful and notify participants.
 As before, it MAY attempt to attribute fault and take or propose appropriate action.

 #### Successful completion

-If all validations pass, the orchestrator MUST mark the key generation as successful and inform all participants accordingly.
+If all validations pass, the coordinator MUST mark the key generation as successful and inform all participants accordingly.

 _Note_: The verified partial and threshold public keys, as well as the aggregated signature, MAY serve additional purposes.
 For example, the aggregated signature can fulfill Ethereum's validator requirement for a signed deposit message.

 #### Unsuccessful completion

-If one or more validations fail, the orchestrator MUST declare the key generation as unsuccessful and inform all participants accordingly.
+If one or more validations fail, the coordinator MUST declare the key generation as unsuccessful and inform all participants accordingly.

 ### Participant completion of key generation

-Each participant concludes its involvement in the distributed key generation upon receiving a final status message from the orchestrator indicating whether the process was successful or unsuccessful.
+Each participant concludes its involvement in the distributed key generation upon receiving a final status message from the coordinator indicating whether the process was successful or unsuccessful.

 If no such message is received within a predetermined timeout, the participant MUST treat the key generation as unsuccessful.